Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 Taking The Ferry From Italy To Tunisia – My Story

 At the time I was actually quite upset because my sister said she didn’t want me to come.
 She said she wanted this holiday to be with just her and her family.
-I knew what she meant – it wasn’t that she didn’t think of me as family but she just wanted a holiday with her partner and her 4 children.
-She told me later that she was worried about me getting drunk which I did understand.
+I knew what she meant (her and her kids).
+I think it wasn’t that she didn’t think of me as family but she just didn’t want me there causing trouble.

 Although, at the time I felt quite rejected by this.
 It made me feel like things that I’ve had to deal with in the past were starting to rear their ugly head again.
 Part of me just wanted to make a stand and just find out the details and make my own arrangements just to prove a point.